jAnubhav/jAnubhav/README.md

 - ⚡ Fun fact: ...It's never done

-- I use Python 🐍 and Java 🍵 as my primary languages.
+- I use Python and JavaScript as my primary languages.

-- Other Languages Known : C, C++ and Javascript.
+- Other Languages Known : C, C++, Java and Kotlin.